Clacket/action/README.md

-# action
+# Action
-Web app for Clacket.
+The web app for Clacket.